macoj/phd/README.md

   * https://www.cs.tufts.edu/~nr/students/talks.html
 * *Maxims for Malfeasant Speakers* by Norman Ramsey
   * https://www.cs.tufts.edu/~nr/misc/badtalks.html
-* *How to Present a Paper in Theoretical Computer Science:A Speaker’s Guide for Students* by Ian Parberry
+* *How to Present a Paper in Theoretical Computer Science: A Speaker’s Guide for Students* by Ian Parberry
   * https://larc.unt.edu/ian/pubs/speaker.pdf
 * *How to Present a Paper:A Speaker’s Guide* by Bob Spillman and Ian Parberry  https://www.sfu.ca/~jeffpell/Ling480/ParberryMembrane.pdf